Rjpdude/redux-pods/README.md

 The above tracker tracks changes to the `gameState`, and sets the user's highscore when the game state's `count` property is higher than the the previous count.

-To prevent infinite callback loops, trackers can only generate updates to their own state - the tracked state can only be overved, not updated.
+To prevent infinite callback loops, trackers can only generate updates to their own state - the tracked state can only be observed, not updated.

 # Hooks & Mapping